On generalized $V^n$-continua

-In our paper \cite{kktv} we considered the dimension $D_{\mathcal K}$ which unifies the covering, the cohomological, and the extraordinary dimensions, and proved \cite[Theorem 2.6]{kktv} that any compactum $X$ (not necessarily metrizable) of dimension $D_{\mathcal K}X=n$ contains a continuum $V^n$ with respect to $D_{\mathcal K}$.
-The definition of continuum $V^n$ with respect to $D_{\mathcal K}$ is the same as that one of a $V^n(G)$-space, the only difference is that we consider the dimension $D_{\mathcal K}$ instead of $\dim_G$.
+We proved in \cite[Theorem 2.6]{kktv} that any compact space $X$ (not necessarily metrizable) of dimension $D_{\mathcal K}X=n$ contains a continuum $V^n$ with respect to $D_{\mathcal K}$.
+The definition of continuum $V^n$ with respect to $D_{\mathcal K}$ is the same as that one of a $V^n(G)$-space; the only difference is that we consider the dimension $D_{\mathcal K}$ instead of $\dim_G$.
 So, in order to prove Theorem~\ref{t1} in a more general version for the dimension $D_{\mathcal K}$ , we can use Theorem 2.6 from \cite{kktv} instead of Proposition 2.1.